 Days 3–4: Bear Photography in Katmai National Park

 Prepared for unpredictable fall weather that can often be chilly and wet, we follow the bears during full days around Brooks Falls and the surrounding area.
 Their food supply is prolific, with fish still plentiful following summer's salmon runs that moved from Bristol Bay, the world’s largest fishery, into the Naknek River, Naknek Lake and beyond.
 Chance encounters with snow or one last silver salmon run are possible at this time of year—both of which optimize opportunities for exceptional photographs.

-Since we taxi in and out of the area in our chartered floatplane, we have the flexibility to follow the bears and land where they’re lingering.
+Since we taxi in and out of the Brooks River area in our chartered floatplane, we have the flexibility to follow the bears and land where they’re lingering.
 We might walk on the wide, level trails around the falls near Brooks Camp (which is closed for the season, so crowds are nonexistent), or touch down at the river inlet to bushwhack along Naknek Lake to gain the best proximity.
 With the opportunity for aerial flightseeing, our paths will survey different natural areas each day, offering an overhead vista of the vast Katmai wilderness.
-Depending on weather and timing, we might have a fly-by of the Valley of Ten Thousand Smokes—the site of the 20th century’s largest volcanic explosion that created the Katmai Caldera.
 Each evening we return to our well-appointed haven at Gold Creek Lodge, surrounded by forest that's home to bald eagles, moose, bears and other wildlife.
 Relax on leather sofas in front of the stone fireplace to ward off fall's chill, and enjoy time after dinner for photo editing and photography lessons, bear lectures, geology talks and more.

-Day 5: Bear Viewing / King Salmon / Anchorage
+Day 5: Bear Photography / King Salmon / Anchorage